tropy/docs/using_tropy/project_view/add_metadata.md

 To describe the content of a photograph, Tropy uses customizable metadata templates with multiple fields for different properties of the content of your photo, for example, title, date, author, box, folder, collection, archive, and rights.

+You can add a new template to your Tropy project to ensure that the metadata you want is in your template.
+You can also edit an existing template to reorder, add, or subtract fields.

 To add or edit metadata to describe your item, click on it to select it.
 In the metadata pane on the righthand side of the project view, select a template from the pull-down menu.
 Then you have several options for adding information.

 1. Enter your metadata information in the metadata pane on the righthand side of the window.
 Press Enter or Tab to save your information and move on.